 In 2011-2012, she was on leave at the Institute for Advanced Study.
 In 2013, she was on leave at Aoyama Gakuin University and the University of Tokyo, under the auspices of the SSRC-JSPS fellowship.

-Liang Sicheng and The Temple of The Buddha’s Light (Foreign Language and Research Press [China]); Cengage-Wadsworth; in print), co-edited and co-translated with Dr. Luo Deyin, Tsinghua University’s School of Architecture.
+Liang Sicheng and the Temple of the Buddha’s Light (Beijing: Foreign Language Teaching and Research Press; Cengage-Wadsworth, 2014), co-edited and co-translated with Luo Deyin.

 Books in progress